-In connection with some elements of the Services we also receive additional personal data about you from other organisations who have collected personal data from you, such as our member football clubs (Clubs), other footballing organisations (such as the FA or FIFA) and our commercial partners (like EA) and data collected on our behalf at Premier League events.
+In connection with some elements of the Services we also receive additional personal data about you from other organisations who have collected personal data from you, such as our member football clubs from time to time (Clubs), other footballing organisations (such as the FA or FIFA) and our commercial partners (like EA) and data collected on our behalf at Premier League events.
 We may also receive personal data as part of the legal processes we undertake to protect our Services and our intellectual property, such as our brand or media rights, or those of our licensees/commercial partners.

 We use a third party service, Google Analytics, to collect standard internet log information and details of visitor behaviour patterns.
 We do this to find out things such as the number of visitors to certain parts of the Services.
 This information is only used by us in a way which does not identify you.
 We do not make, and do not allow Google to make, any attempt to find out the identities of anyone visiting our website.